rblotsky/TextAdventureScripting/README.md

 ```

 There is an example [Controller script](./TAScript/Controller/GameController.cs) included in this repository that can be used as reference.

+More complex controllers can be made to interface with UI, keybinds, etc. All you need to do is use the exposed interface functions from `Runnable.Game`!

 # Writing TAScript (Text-Adventure-Script)
 ## Building Blocks